Former students and employees and their last known whereabouts

 Natalie Bohorquez (research assistant) – graduated from NCSU

-Becky Zhong (research assistant) – now grad student in plant breeding at University of Minnesota
+Becky Zhong (research assistant) – completed her MS in plant breeding at University of Minnesota, now in Environmental Sciences Ph.D. program at UNC Chapel Hill.

 Lorenzo Stagnati (visiting Ph.D. student) – completed his Ph.D. at Universita Cattolica del Sacro Cuore, now a post-doc there.